apollographql/router/apollo-federation/src/sources/connect/json_selection/README.md

-Since `PathSelection` returns an anonymous value extracted from the given path, if you want to use a `PathSelection` alongside other `NamedSelection` items, you can prefix it with an `Alias`, turning it into a `NamedPathSelection`.
+Since `PathSelection` returns an anonymous value extracted from the given path, if you want to use a `PathSelection` alongside other `NamedSelection` items, you can either prefix it with an `Alias` or use the `...` token to indicate the path's output fields should be merged into the larger selection set.

 For example, the `abc:` alias in this example causes the `{ a b c }` object selected from `some.nested.path` to be nested under an `abc` output key: